viamrobotics/docs/docs/components/board/beaglebone.md

 ## Attribute Configuration

-Configuring these attributes on your board allows you to integrate [digital interrupts](#digital_interrupts) into your robot.
+Configuring these attributes on your board allows you to integrate [digital interrupts](#digital_interrupts) into your machine.

 ### `digital_interrupts`